daniel-makarov/daniel-makarov/README.md

 - 👋 Hi, I’m Daniel Makarov!
-- 👀 I’m interested in smart contract, app, and web developement.
+- 👀 First of all, I am interested in smart contract, app, and web developement.
-- 🧑‍💻 I’m currently learning some react in my spare time.
+- 🧑‍💻 I’m also currently learning some react in my spare time.
-- 👨‍🏫 I’m looking forward to joining a reaserch team in University!
+- 👨‍🏫 Finally, im looking forward to joining a reaserch team in University!
 - 📫 Have any questions, or wanna simply chat?
 Email me at danielmakarov.dev@gmail.com

 <!---